nf-core/website/CODE_OF_CONDUCT.md

 Other more subtle behaviours are also against our code of conduct, and may result in an immediate ban:

-- Sending unsolicited direct-messages or emails to community members on Slack / other platforms
+- Sending unsolicited direct-messages or emails solely for marketing purposes to community members.
 - Posting in nf-core spaces specifically to criticise or detract from Nextflow and nf-core solely for the purposes of promoting alternatives.

 ### Online Trolling